reynier0611/reynier0611.github.io/eic/dd4hep.md

 ##### Step 1:

-- Check which branch we are currently in:
+- Go into the EICrecon directory.
+Check which branch we are currently in:

 ```bash
 git branch -a